 Hi this is Teppei, from Koyo Orient Japan.

-Why use MD lens?
+Why use a MD lens?
 Well, because of its,

-Because it is an inexpensive mount adapter, the anti-reflection processing is not very complex.
+Because it is an inexpensive mount adapter, the anti-reflection treatment is not very complex.

-I think it uses a shade groove and black alumite as its lathe treatment, but, it has a fairly glossy feeling ( as you can see in the picture).
-Generally, the total reflectance of black alumite treatment is about 5% up.
+I think it uses grooves cut into the anodized aluminum body by a lathe in attempt to reduce reflections, but it has a fairly glossy finish ( as you can see in the picture).
+Generally, the total reflectance of anodized aluminum is about 5%.

 Let’s start the comparative test outdoor

-What I would like to check first is how does light strike that inner wall of the mount adapter?
+What I would like to check first is how does light strike the inner wall of the mount adapter?
 Is there any light reflected?

 It is confirmed that a strong spot source was hit when the mount adapter was connected with the Minolta MD50mm and the light source was directed at a certain angle from the sun.
 Even if the light is squeezed in, it will hit the same place just changing its spot size.

-It is an important to note that it is about 10 mm just before the sensor, but more than then expected light.
+It is important to note that it is about 10 mm just before the sensor, but more than expected light.
 It is expected this will affect the photo image drastically.

 ※ Results are different depending on the lens used..